Apathy: Potential Causes And Treatments

 Can you reverse apathy?

 Yes, with the proper treatment, it is possible to reverse apathy.
-That said, it can be challenging to determine the underlying cause of apathy.
+However, it can be challenging to determine the underlying cause of apathy.
 If you are experiencing symptoms of severe apathy, talk to your doctor or contact a therapist for support.
 They may perform an apathy evaluation scale or other tests to determine how to best treat your apathy.

-What part of the brain is apathy?
+What part of the brain causes apathy?

 Emotions and feelings like apathy are very complex and controlled by multiple parts of the brain, including the cerebrum, temporal lobes, and limbic system.